 Summer Research Institute

-Each summer, a group of Computer Science students and faculty participate in the Houghton College’s Summer Research Institute.
+Each summer, there is an opportunity for a group of computer science students and faculty participate in the Houghton College’s Summer Research Institute.
 Students in the sciences work closely with faculty mentors on research projects in a variety of topics for a period of five weeks before giving a presentation of their findings.
 Some recent project examples include:

 - Characteristic Sites in the Internal Proteins of Avian and Human Influenza Viruses